-Kuan Kin Man complied with Code C.1.4 by attending seminars organised by the Government of Macao and certain suppliers.
+Kuan Kin Man complied with Code C.1.4 by attending seminars organised by the Government of Macao, a law firm and certain suppliers.

-Monica Maria Nunes complied with Code C.1.4 by attending seminars organised by HKCGI, a corporate business service provider, certain accounting firms and suppliers.
+Monica Maria Nunes complied with Code C.1.4 by attending seminars organised by HKCGI, an accounting firm, a bank, a law firm, a statutory body and certain suppliers.

-Ho Wai Chung Stephen complied with Code C.1.4 by attending MWC Shanghai and seminars organised by CAHK and HKMA.
+Ho Wai Chung Stephen complied with Code C.1.4 by attending MWC Barcelona and Pacific Telecom Council annual conference.